Writing in progress: If you have any suggestions for improving the content or notice any inaccuracies, please email me at [email protected]. Thanks!

 What is a data catalog?

 A catalog, in its literal sense, refers to a book or document containing a complete list of things, usually arranged systematically.
-A data catalog, in the context of data management, is an organised inventory of all data assets inside an organisation to help data professionals easily locate the most relevant data for the aim of gaining business insights.
+A data catalog, in the context of data management, is an organised inventory of all data assets inside an organisation to help data professionals quickly and easily locate the most relevant data with the aim of gaining business insights.